NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding9/README.rst

    :align: center
    :figclass: align-center

 3. Next select the **SIM** panel from the input panel.
 This will default in the MDOF model generator.
-We will use this generator (the NOTE below contains instruction on how to use the OpenSees scipt instead).
+We will use this generator (the note below contains instruction on how to use the OpenSees script instead).
 In the building information panel, the number of stories should show **9** and the story heights **160**.
 In the building Information box specify **w** for the floor weights and **k** for story stiffness (in both x and y directions).

 .. figure:: figures/9story-SIM1.png